fleximeter/music_generator/README.md

 ## Resource needs
 The default training device is CUDA, and MPS is the first fallback, with a CPU as the last-level default.
 When training, the estimated time remaining is output.
 This helps with gauging resource consumption.

+## Setup
+You will need to install the following packages to use this repository:
+`music21`, `numpy`, `torch`, and `regex`

+Visit https://pytorch.org/get-started/locally/ for PyTorch installation instructions (this is a good idea if you want to use CUDA).

+After installing music21, you need to configure it to open MusicXML files with a score viewer like Sibelius or MuseScore.
+You can do this by running the command `python3 -m music21.configure` (see https://www.music21.org/music21docs/installing/installWindows.html for more details).

 ## Training a model
 The simplest way to train a model is to use a music21 corpus.
 Install the dependencies listed below, then follow these steps:
 1. Run the `save_data.py` program to generate a JSON corpus file that can be used in the training program.